 As Solicitors we are at all times governed by our professional Code of Conduct and the Rules of the Court.
 We are authorized and regulated by the SRA, registration number 508044.
 The SRA is the independent regulatory arm of the Law Society.
 You can obtain a copy of the SRA Code of Conduct from the SRA’s website www.sra.org.uk.

 Our Engagement Letter will inform you of the name and status of the person(s) who will act for you on the engagement and the name and status of the person who will have overall responsibility for the engagement.
 In some instances, this person might be one and the same.
 It may be appropriate for work on your behalf to be carried out by other members of the firm, such as a trainee solicitor, but all work by other members of the firm will be carried out under appropriate supervision.

 In certain cases, and particularly when you are a new client or litigation is involved or when we may need to incur substantial expenses on your behalf to third parties (disbursements), we may require you to provide a payment on account of our future costs and disbursements anticipated in the following weeks or months.
 Payments on account will be applied against any bill issued to you.
 We will inform you when a payment on account is to be deducted from a bill issued and inform you of the outstanding amounts due.

-Examples of likely disbursements include, but are not limited to, Land Registry and Companies House fees; search fees; Stamp Duty and Stamp Duty Land Tax (and similar taxes); fees charged by experts, agents, couriers and barristers; court fees; travel expenses and subsistence; international telephone calls; and telegraphic transfer fees.
+Examples of likely disbursements include, but are not limited to, Land Registry and Companies House fees; search fees; Stamp Duty and Stamp Duty Land Tax (and similar taxes); fees charged by experts, agents and barristers; courier fees, court fees; travel expenses and subsistence; international telephone calls; and telegraphic money transfer fees.
 VAT is payable on certain disbursements, which you will need to pay in addition.